Orson Welles vs Robert Wise

 THOMAS: One of the surprising things in the Carringer book was his claim that Welles was ordering some drastic cuts of his own.

 WISE: I don’t know about that.
 He wasn’t there, he was in Rio.
-He’d gone down at the request of the State Department to help our war effort to try and keep Brazil on our side during the war and he was happy to go down there and get out of the draft.
+He’d gone down at the request of the State Department to help our war effort to try and keep Brazil on our side during the war by making a film for the government.
+He was sent to Brazil to help the good neighbor policy we had with South America.
+He was happy to go down there and get out of the draft.
 He was draft age, remember, about 26, and he went down to make a film with the Brazilian filmmakers.
 And, according to the stories that came back, he was having some parties and a pretty good time.